Science begins with questions.

 Example:

-💭 “If plants get sunlight, then they grow faster.”
+💭 “If plants receive sunlight, then they grow faster.”

 Science becomes meaningful when ideas are tested.

-An experiment is a planned activity to check whether a hypothesis is true or false.
+An experiment is a planned activity to determine whether a hypothesis is true or false.

 Parts of an Experiment: